Simply-Love/Simply-Love-SM5/README.md

 - Add more sorts/filters?
 - Add "Favorites" and/or tags for songs/groups.
 - Create a hashcache so I can do sorts like NPS.
+- Add some sort of basic mouse support ??? and utilize more of the keyboard/move away from "machine buttons".
 - Have the Groovestats filter use chart hash to filter rather than by pack directory.
 - I really want to add a chart preview.
 This might be possible with HashCache, but we'll see in the future I guess.
 - Clean up my code, it could be better.